axb2035/gym-chase/README.md

 test against.
 - Create a different reward function to encourage eliminting the robots as quickly as possible.
-- Possibly add some random moves to the robots i.e. 0.1 chance of going to the left or right of the 'deterministic' move to close the gap on the agent.
+- Make the environment more 'stochastic' by add some random variation to the robots i.e. 0.1 chance of going to the left or right of the 'deterministic' move to close the gap on the agent.
 - Reinstate the original 'Jump' function where you would be transported to a random square when the agent had no hope of winning.
 Though this could land the agent on a robot or zapper so it wasn't a gaurenteed escape plan!
 - Reinstate that robots moving into each other are both eliminated.
 - Any improvments in coding that are suggested.

-## Thanks to:
+## Thanks to
 - Eike and everyone at the Melbourne MLAI Bookclub for insightful feedback.